DerGuru/The-Resonant/New Chapters/Part3/P3-02_Terms_and_Conditions.md

 "And if he doesn't approve?"
 Lina asked, her voice careful.

 "Then we renegotiate.
 But I suspect he will.
 You've addressed legitimate oversight concerns while protecting your autonomy.
-That's exactly what he wanted to see—intelligence and restraint."
+That's exactly what he wanted to see - intelligence and restraint."
 Reeves stood.
 "One more thing.
 The Director would like to meet you.
 Personally.
 After the contract is signed."

 Jason's stomach tightened.
 "Why?"

 "To establish rapport.
 He prefers to know who he's working with.
-And make no mistake—if this agreement proceeds, you will be working with him.
+And make no mistake - if this agreement proceeds, you will be working with him.
 Not for him.
 With."
 Reeves's expression remained neutral.
 "He respects capability.
 Expects the same in return.
 That requires face-to-face conversation."

 "When?"
 Jason asked.